What is UrbanPlan?

 UrbanPlan is a proven way to educate high school and college students in the dynamics of real estate ownership, development and planning.
 It is a realistic, engaging, and academically challenging classroom-based program in which students learn the roles, issues, trade-offs, and economics involved in urban development.
 The program provides tomorrow’s future voters, neighbors, public officials, and land use professionals with a hands-on experience in developing realistic land use solutions to complex urban growth challenges, and was developed in partnership with the Fisher Center for Real Estate and Urban Economics at the University of California, Berkeley and a team of high school economics and government teachers.

-Since the North Texas district joined the UrbanPlan effort in 2005, it has facilitated the program in over 100 classes involving over 1,400 students.
+Since the Dallas-Fort Worth district joined the UrbanPlan effort in 2005, it has facilitated the program in over 100 classes involving over 1,400 students.
 UrbanPlan volunteers have two roles:

 Facilitate teams of students to redevelop a hypothetical blighted area via a public-private partnership.